Krystian19/czar/README.md

 ## License

-Project is released under the terms of the MIT License.
+Project is released under the MIT License.